+Scholarships for Veterans, Spouses and Dependents

+Post-9/11 GI Bill

-Scholarships for Veterans, Spouses and Dependents Post-9/11 GI Bill aggregate days on active duty after September 10, 2001, and are still on active duty or were honorably discharged or released.
+Effective August 1, 2009, veterans may be eligible for new benefits under this bill if they served at least 90 aggregate days on active duty after September 10, 2001, and are still on active duty or were honorably discharged or released.
 Veterans may also be eligible if they were honorably discharged from active duty for a service-connected disability and served 30 continuous days after September 10, 2001.
 Basic benefits may include cost of tuition and fees, monthly housing allowance, and books and supplies.
 Since the new law contains many major differences from the current Montgomery GI Bill, veterans are advised to visit www.gibill.va.gov for additional information about the major changes contained in the law.